 Bulgari Octo Finissimo

 The Bulgari Octo was first released in steel; in 2016, a titanium version made it even lighter.
 (Later, the watch was briefly the thinnest automatic on the market, in 2017.)
-The rose gold version, released in 2018, added a luxury touch to the ultra-thin (5.5mm) case: Bulgari sand-blasted it and gave it an integrated bracelet, for a badass matte look that pairs perfectly with the 18k rose gold dial.
+The 2018 rose gold version, however, added a luxury touch to the ultra-thin (5.5mm) case: Bulgari sand-blasted it and gave it an integrated bracelet, for a badass matte look that pairs perfectly with the 18k rose gold dial.

 Case Material: Sandblasted 18k rose gold